Chaos81/nhl94-patches/94_fight/notes/Sprites.md

 Byte 3: Not used, always 00

-Bytes 4-5: Data Pointer and Palette
+Bytes 4-5: Data Pointer, Flip and Palette

     Data Pointer:
         This points to the starting tile for the sprite.
 It is an offset from the start of the Sprite Tile Data (the address is stored in Spritetiles during the Buildframelist subroutine.)
-        First 11 bits are used for the data pointer (the value is ANDed with $7FF).
+        First 11 bits (0-10) are used for the data pointer (the value is ANDed with $7FF).
         Then the top 4 bits are taken from byte 2 , divided by 2, and ORed with the above result to get the full 15 bits of the pointer.
         The result is then sign-extended long word, multiplied by $20 (32 decimal), and used as an offset to the Spritetiles.

         The address to the start to the sprite tiles, the sizetab value (# of tiles and layout) x 16 decimal, and the (previous sprite tiles (if more than 1 sprite in frame) + VRChar of Sort Cord) * 32 are all stored in the DMA list for VRAM transfer later on.

+    Flip:
+        Bits 11 and 12 are used for H and V flip of the sprite.
+This is used in the SetSFrame routine, when looking at attribute of the Sort Cord.
+If the lower nibble is 8 or higher, the sprite will be H flipped by default.
+If the upper nibble is odd, it will be V flipped by default.
+The SetSFrame will adjust for flipping it opposite if needed.

     Palette:
-        The last 5 bits are used for palette.
+        The last 2 bits are used for palette.
 The whole word size of Bytes 4-5 is EORed with the Sort Cord attribute.
 Then the result is ANDed with $F800 to pass the top 5 bits.
         Bit 0 of Sort Cord attribute+1 is checked, and if not 0, then bit 14 of the result above is checked.
 If bit 14 is set, then bit 13 is set for team 2 color, and it is stored in the Satt table
         If bit 14 is set, the highest nibble of the data pointer will be either a 4 or a B.